Skip to main content

 First Time Setup

 After installing Rayforge, you'll need to configure your laser cutter or engraver.
-This guide will walk you through creating your first machine and establishing a connection.
+This guide walks you through creating your first machine with the configuration wizard and establishing a connection.

 Step 1: Launch Rayforge